ironArray/Caterva2/README-DEVELOPERS.md

 For the time being, the code is not very well documented, so this need to be fixed asap.

 Also, for running the tests, one needs to run manually the broker, publisher and subscriber.
-There is a `start_test_daemons.sh` script that does this, but it is not very robust.
+There is a `tests/services.py` script that does this.

 ## Running the tests